 - (1) For policy forms containing 10,000 words or less of text, the entire form shall be analyzed.
 For policy forms containing more than 10,000 words, the readability of two, 200-word samples per page may be analyzed instead of the entire form.
 The sample shall be separated by at least 20 printed lines. - (2) The number of words and sentences in the text shall be counted and the total number of words divided by the total number of sentences.
 The figure obtained shall be multiplied by a factor of 1.015. - (3) The total number of syllables shall be counted and divided by the total number of words.
-The figure obtained shall be multiplied by a factor of 84.6. - (4) The sum of the figures computed under (2) and (3) subtracted from 206.835 equals the Flesch reading ease score for the policy form. - (5) For purposes of (2), (3), and (4), the following procedures shall be used: - (a) A contraction, hyphenated word, or numbers and letters, when separated by spaces, shall be counted as one word: - (b) A unit of words ending with a period, semicolon, or colon, but excluding headings and captions, shall be counted as a sentence; and - (c) A syllable means a unit of spoken language consisting of one or more letters of a word as divided by an accepted dictionary.
-Where the dictionary shows two or more equally acceptable pronunciations of a word, the pronunciation containing fewer syllables may be used. - (6) The term "text" as used in this section shall include all printed matter except the following: - (a) The name and address of the company; the name, number or title of the policy; the table of contents or index; captions and sub-captions; specifications pages, schedules or tables; and; - (b) Any policy language that is drafted to conform to the requirements of any federal law or regulation; any policy language required by any collectively bargained agreement; any medical terminology; any words that are defined in the policy; and any policy language required by law or regulation; provided, however, the company identifies the language or terminology excepted by the paragraph and certifies, in writing, that the language or terminology is entitled to be excepted by this paragraph.
+The figure obtained shall be multiplied by a factor of 84.6. - (4) The sum of the figures computed under (2) and (3) subtracted from 206.835 equals the Flesch reading ease score for the policy form. - (5) For purposes of (2), (3), and (4), the following procedures shall be used: - (a) A contraction, hyphenated word, or numbers and letters, when separated by spaces, shall be counted as one word; - (b) A unit of words ending with a period, semicolon, or colon, but excluding headings and captions, shall be counted as a sentence; and - (c) A syllable means a unit of spoken language consisting of one or more letters of a word as divided by an accepted dictionary.
+Where the dictionary shows two or more equally acceptable pronunciations of a word, the pronunciation containing fewer syllables may be used. - (6) The term "text" as used in this section shall include all printed matter except the following: - (a) The name and address of the company; the name, number or title of the policy; the table of contents or index; captions and sub-captions; specifications pages, schedules or tables; and; - (b) Any policy language which is drafted to conform to the requirements of any federal law or regulation; any policy language required by any collectively bargained agreement; any medical terminology; any words which are defined in the policy; and any policy language required by law or regulation; provided, however, the company identifies the language or terminology excepted by the paragraph and certifies, in writing, that the language or terminology is entitled to be excepted by this paragraph. - (7) At the option of the company, riders, endorsements, applications and other forms made a part of the policy may be scored as separate forms or as part of the policy with which they may be used.